 Nearby helpers should be prepared to assist with holding the eyelids open.
 Other helpers may need to assist with keeping the person under the flushing fluid for at least 15 minutes.

-• Use of the safety shower in the event of a chemical spill onto their body.
-Individuals should be instructed to remove all contaminated clothing including footwear and socks/stockings while under the shower when cross contamination has occurred.
+• Use the safety shower in the event of a chemical spill onto their body.
+When cross-contamination has occurred, individuals should be instructed to remove all contaminated clothing, including footwear and socks/stockings, while under the shower.

 Have someone assist with clothing removal when possible.
 An assistant may use a fire blanket or uncontaminated article of clothing as a shield to provide privacy for someone who needs to remove their clothes while under an emergency shower, and for body coverage while seeking medical attention.

-• Flush body for a minimum of 15 minutes, seek medical attention.
+• Flush the body for a minimum of 15 minutes, and seek medical attention.

 It should never be assumed that workers are already aware of the proper procedures.
 Written instructions should be made available to all workers and others and posted beside the emergency shower and eyewash station.